 Haiden Huskamp, PhD

-Haiden Huskamp, PhD, is a health economist and professor of health care policy.
+Haiden Huskamp, PhD, is a health economist and 30th Anniversary Professor of Health Care Policy.
 Dr. Huskamp has three primary areas of research: 1) mental health and substance use disorder policy; 2) prescription drug policy; and 3) the financing and utilization of end-of-life care services.
 She also serves as co-director of Harvard Medical School’s course on social and population sciences required of all first-year medical and dental students.

 Dr. Huskamp recently served as principal investigator for an R01 funded by the National Institute of Mental Health (NIMH) focused on factors that influence physician adoption and use of antipsychotic medications, and currently serves as principal investigator for an R01 funded by the National Institute on Drug Abuse (NIDA) assessing the effects of new payment and delivery models on substance use disorder treatment.
 She recently served as principal investigator for an NIMH grant on the effect of mental health parity on individuals with severe mental illnesses and high mental health service costs.
 Dr. Huskamp has published numerous papers on the impact of managed care for mental health services on utilization patterns, costs, and quality of care.
 She recently served as a member of the Institute of Medicine Committee on Developing Evidence-Based Standards for Psychosocial Interventions for Mental Disorders.